-- 34% compromised
+- 16.2% compromised

-- 58% modified
+- 64.1% modified

-- 23% preserved/intact
+- 11% preserved/intact

-The remaining percentage is attributed to the new/infill properties.
-In conclusion, approximately a quarter of the Study Area is considered to have preserved/intact heritage integrity.
+The remaining percentage is attributed to the new/infill properties and vacant properties.
+In conclusion, approximately a tenth of the Study Area is considered to have preserved/intact heritage integrity, which is concentrated to the east of Matilda Street North.

-Figure 27: Integrity of Built Form within the Study Area (Source: MHBC, 2023)
+Figure 27: Integrity of Built Form within the Study Area (Source: MHBC, 2024)